Readri205/MS2_Project/READMEbackup.md

   * what is the name of the Capital City and where is it located?; and
   * what does the national flag look like?

-The answers for Africa as a whole are provided through a number of different media outputs on the **'Home'** page;
+The answers for Africa as a whole are provided through the use of a number of different media outputs on the 'Home' page;
   * text summary on Africa land size, population and GDP;
   * a map showing the Africa continent with many of the key countries shown;
   * line graphs for population and GDP growth from 1970 to 2019;